Top 5 Tourist Attractions in Dublin

 The gift shop sells whiskey so you won’t be without a nice bottle to take home with you.
 The gift shop has barware, clothing and accessories on offer.
 There are some really nice gifts on sale to take home to your loved ones!
 All in all, it’s one to add to your bucket list!

 EPIC The Irish Emigration Museum

 This is one of the highlights of Dublin’s attractions, it’s a super visitor centre to visit.
 The visual displays and information in EPIC are second to none.
 EPIC The Irish Emigration Museum is located in the beautiful Dublin docklands area.
 The museum is dedicated to the Irish emigration story of many that moved to America from Ireland.

 The visitor centre was fully designed by a company from the UK called Event Communications.
 EPIC has won an award for Europe’s Leading Tourist Attraction, it doesn’t disappoint.
 EPIC is privately owned by Neville Isdell who is a former Chief executive of Coca Cola.
 Mr Neville was born in County Down and has Irish roots.

-The visual displays and audio informational displays are something else, I have visited the centre and its top-notch, and very interesting.
-The display screens get you engaged with a story of the struggle by the Irish and of emigration, it’s a great way to learn about Ireland and pass away a few hours.
+The visual displays and audio informational displays are something else, I have visited the centre and it’s top-notch and very interesting.
+The display screens get you engaged with a story of the struggle of the Irish and of emigration, it’s a great way to learn about Ireland and pass away a few hours.

 Ticket prices are 16.50 for adults and 10.50 for teenagers.
 Kids under five are FREE.
 Seniors and students are 15.00 euros with a family ticket starting at 36.00 euros.
 It’s one that you wanna check out while in the capital city!!

-I hope you find this post useful, I welcome any question or suggestions by email to firstname.lastname@example.org.
+I hope you find this post useful, I welcome any questions or suggestions by email to email@example.com.